-- Investments are coursed through or transacted with duly accredited domestic and foreign banks subject to investment limits per counterparty as approved by the Board. - Discussions are done on every major investment by RCITG before it is executed subject to the Chief Financial Officer (CFO) approval.
-Exposure limits are tracked for every transaction and RCITG Finance Managers supervise major transaction executions. - Market and portfolio reviews are done at least once a week and as often as necessary should market conditions require.
+- Investments are coursed through or transacted with duly accredited domestic and foreign banks subject to investment limits per counterparty as approved by the Board. - Discussions are done on every major investment before it is executed subject to the Chief Financial Officer (CFO) approval.
+Exposure limits are tracked for every transaction and the Corporate Finance and Treasury team supervises major transaction executions. - Market and portfolio reviews are done at least once a week and as often as necessary should market conditions require.
 Monthly reports are given to the CFO with updates in between these reports as needed. - A custodian bank for Philippine peso instruments and foreign currency instruments has been appointed based on its track record on such service and the bank's financial competence.